animeshtrivedi/storage-systems-wiki-reading-list/README.md

 ### Database, VectorDB, Lookup, Indexes on Storage
+  * Are There Fundamental Limitations in Supporting Vector Data Management in Relational Databases?
+A Case Study of PostgreSQL.
+Proceedings of International Conference on Data Engineering (ICDE), 2024.
+  * Vector Database Management Techniques and Systems.
+In Companion of the 2024 International Conference on Management of Data (SIGMOD/PODS '24).
+Association for Computing Machinery, New York, NY, USA, 597–604. https://doi.org/10.1145/3626246.3654691
+  * Milvus: A Purpose-Built Vector Data Management System.
+In Proceedings of the 2021 International Conference on Management of Data (SIGMOD '21).
+Association for Computing Machinery, New York, NY, USA, 2614–2627. https://doi.org/10.1145/3448016.3457550
   * Vexless: A Serverless Vector Data Management System Using Cloud Functions.
 Proc.
 ACM Manag.
 Data 2, 3, Article 187 (June 2024), 26 pages. https://doi.org/10.1145/3654990
   * Limousine: Blending Learned and Classical Indexes to Self-Design Larger-than-Memory Cloud Storage Engines.
 Proc.
 ACM Manag.
 Data 2, 1, Article 47 (February 2024), 28 pages. https://doi.org/10.1145/3639302
     * We present Limousine, a self-designing key-value storage engine, that can automatically morph to the near-optimal storage engine architecture shape given a workload, a cloud budget, and target performance